The Rebirth: Critical reception

 AllMusic editor Anthony Tognazzini found that The Rebirth "offers up another dose of svelte, contemporary R&B [...]
 V. worked with producers Tim & Bob and Carlos McKinney on this set, keeping things up to date with the polished and sleekly digitized sound common in 21st-century R&B. He delivers on bedroom ballads and mid-tempo jams, both of which he carries off with suave, sexy vocal assurance.
 The Rebirth is in the same mold as Valentino’s first two releases, but fans of those albums will find plenty to savor here."
 The San Diego Union-Tribune remarked that "most of the tracks keep a slow-paced tempo, as Valentino strides successfully on most of them.
+Hillary Brown of Artistdirect viewed The Rebirth as a continuation rather than a reinvention, praising its romantic material, and polished production.
+She nevertheless felt that Bobby V had yet to fully realize his potential, though the album showed promise.

-In a mixed review, L. Michael Gipson from SoulTracks wrote: "Never consistent with tunes designed for young urban radio, Valentino’s team clearly believes lyrical repetition is the key to good songcraft and nasal auto-tuned vocals, iconic singing.
+Mark Edward Nero of About.com gave The Rebirth a mixed review, praising tracks such as "Butterfly Tattoo," Bobby V's cover of "Just Me and You," and "3 Is the New 2," while noting that his improved vocals and more R&B-focused direction were offset by limited charisma, inconsistent vocal control, and uneven material.
+L. Michael Gipson from SoulTracks wrote: "Never consistent with tunes designed for young urban radio, Valentino’s team clearly believes lyrical repetition is the key to good songcraft and nasal auto-tuned vocals, iconic singing.
 Still, there are hits to be had here."
+Mark Edward Nero of About.com praised a few standout tracks but criticized the album's weak vocals and lack of charisma, concluding that his vocal limitations overshadowed its progress as an R&B project.
 Meka Udoh from HipHopDX found that "while The Rebirth has its moments, Valentino’s sub-par pen game is what proves to be his greatest downfall, turning otherwise notable singles into quickly forgotten stanzas.
 Perhaps if paired with gifted songwriters Bobby could push over the tipping point and into superstardom, but it unfortunately won’t happen with this album."
 Entertainment Weekly gave The Rebirth a C− rating.